aleksasavic312/network-security-lab/README.md

 ### 6. Access Control Lists
-* **Standard named (`SSH_MIKAN`):** permits SSH to Router B only from odd-numbered hosts of the LAN's lower range, and only Fridays 08:00–18:00 via a time range; the last usable host is denied at all times.
+* **Standard named (`SSH_MIKAN`):** permits SSH to Router B only from odd-numbered hosts of the LAN's lower range, the last usable host is denied at all times.
 * **Extended named (`MIKAN`):** anti-spoofing filter blocking SSH to Router A and ICMP to the CONFERENCE-ROOM and EMPLOYEE LANs from bogon sources (RFC 1918 A/B/C, multicast, 127.0.0.0/8), with host PC6 whitelisted; inbound